mgoold/ds_work/docs/donor_exploration/donor_data.md

     Omnibus:                       90.868   Durbin-Watson:                   0.547
     Prob(Omnibus):                  0.000   Jarque-Bera (JB):               63.012
     Skew:                           0.161   Prob(JB):                     2.08e-14
     Kurtosis:                       2.555   Cond.
-No.                         114.
+No.                         101.
     ==============================================================================

     Notes:
     [1] Standard Errors assume that the covariance matrix of the errors is correctly specified.

-# Other Directions
+# Additional Directions

 Having made a pass at the above set, what other data might I bring in?
 There are two potential complementary directions that I'm sure are obvious to everyone:

+1. Above all, longitudinal data.
+You want to see the user in a historical context: "first the user was at one donation level, then something happened, and the level changed."
-1. Variables that focus the users demographically.
+2. Variables that focus the users demographically.
 So for example user zipcodes, neighborhoods, etc.  The idea is to refine them so that you can group scalars like lifetime hc and disposable income and see how much of an outlier a user is relative to their group.
-A high outlier + low donor level = better prospect.
+A lower level donor within a demo group of higher donors who are demographically identical = better prospect.
-2. Scalars like putative disposable income.
+2. Disposable income.
 This is gnarly to do yourself; you're likely to need a vendor.
 Again, these complement your demographic grouping categorical variables.